FAIR-Universe/genHEPdata/README.md

     docker://ragansu/root-delphes:pythia_pip_new bash /program/scripts/run_generator.sh ${seed} ${process} ${label}
 ```

 Each job will generate the number of events set in the cmnd files.
 To increase the numbers one can modify the cmnd files.
-But an better way would be send parallel jobs by setting approprate seeds. and example of this can be found in `genHEPdata/scripts/run_batch.sh`.
+But a better way would be send parallel jobs by setting appropriate seeds.
+An example of this can be found in `genHEPdata/scripts/run_batch.sh`.
 Here it is parallised with srun.

 ## Merging the output